pramodgurugari/Arnold-Subdivision/README.md

 All scene meshes

 Auto mode (smart decision-making based on geometry complexity)

-🎨 Modern Dark UI
-A clean, artist-focused interface built with PySide (compatible with PySide2, PySide6, and PySide1).

 ✅ Robust Attribute Handling
 Checks and adds aiSubdivType and aiSubdivIterations if missing, ensuring compatibility with Arnold rendering pipeline.